RuihongQiu/RuihongQiu.github.io/_pages/recruit-phd.md

 **What I will provide:**
 1. Fully funded position with international conference travel.
 2. Nice and friendly environment.
 3. Freedom to choose topics, or I will provide ideas.
 Freedom to choose self-direction or close-supervision.
 I value self-motivation.
-(Tips: PhD in Aus is short, in 3-4 years.
+(Tips: PhD study in Aus is short, in 3-4 years.
 Thus pace and progress is important to finish PhD in a successful style.)
 4. Academic training, including research vision, presentation, academic writing, collaborations, management, soft skills, etc.
 5. Strong support for collaborations, internships, awards, and career development.